SPARQL-Anything/experiments/experiment/README.md

 ## Cognitive Complexity Comparison

-*Objective*: The objective of the experiment is to compare sparql.anything with [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) and [RML](https://rml.io/) frameworks in terms of usability and learnability of the frameworks.
-Specifically,  from the data sources of the SPICE project  we selected four non-RDF resources and for each resource we defined two kinds of tests: one aimed at assessing the usability and learnability of sparql.anything and [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) in retrieving data, the other meant at evaluating  the usability and learnability of three approaches   in generating data.
+*Objective*: The objective of the experiment is to compare sparql.anything with [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/), [RML](https://rml.io/) and [ShExML](http://shexml.herminiogarcia.com/)  frameworks in terms of usability and learnability of the frameworks.
+Specifically,  from the data sources of the SPICE project  we selected four non-RDF resources and for each resource we defined two kinds of tests: one aimed at assessing the usability and learnability of sparql.anything and [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) in retrieving data, the other meant at evaluating  the usability and learnability of four approaches   in generating data.

 *Approach*: As far as retrieval tests is concerned, we inspected the resources in order to identify a set of possible competency questions a user may want to ask.
-Then, for each competency question we defined the corresponding query according to sparql.anything and [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) frameworks.
+Then, for each competency question we defined the corresponding query according to SPARQL Anything and [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) frameworks.
 Concerning the generation tests, for each resource we defined a target RDF model for exporting the data and the rules needed for transforming the data according to each of the compared frameworks.

 *Results*: One effective measure of complexity is the number of distinct items or variables that need to be combined within a query or expression [(Halford et al. 2004)](https://www.tandfonline.com/doi/pdf/10.1080/13546780442000033?casa_token=4fEYMB3PswAAAAAA:wfaeKgz51sDOGKdq2KWDn38Iu-Pah0iGmXxMoG6SJIu1Zxv9PR7fcTuFLCdGTnNgiyh8YhamfjeZ).
 Such a measure of complexity has previously been used to explain difficulties in the comprehensibility of Description Logic statements [(Warren et al. 2015)](https://dl.acm.org/doi/abs/10.1145/2814864.2814866?casa_token=BLtmqOwo4ZUAAAAA:DYqfYy_tnY2GebHD2aG7NBDt2MjT6raKKBNJsrQj1HPofuFnVaykpETzu-PA-YPaShIUT1cUujU).